jgrassler/talks/magnum-debugging-101/lightning/main.md

 # VMs Run Container Friendly OS Image

-If we make it past this hurdle we will now have a bunch of VMs with a container friedly image...
+If we make it past this hurdle we will now have a bunch of VMs...

 ![VMs Run Container Friendly OS Image](img/magnum_architecture_9.PNG)